oslabs-beta/tkyo-drift/README.md

 This results in six cosine similarity and euclidean distance comparisons (assuming you use the default models) for each ioType you declare.
 Since all drift calculations are performed against the same ioType, each specified type will increase your file counts linearly.

-- All embeddings are pooled across all input tokens to get mean values from the input and normalized for all models except for the conceptual drift type.
+- All embeddings are pooled across all input tokens to get mean values from the input
+- All embeddings are saved without normalization, but are normalized before COS similarity comparisons.
 - Models are loaded sequentially and cached globally to reduce loading time.

-Note that once the execution context window closes for the processing I/O pair, models are naturally unloaded.
+Note that once the execution context window closes for the processing input, models are naturally unloaded.
 Unless you feel inclined to download and store the models locally in your production pipeline, this is a necessary and unavoidable ~500ms workflow speed penalty.
 See the Production Impact section above for more information on how to minimize this impact.

 ```
 Drift detection in the scalar metrics is ONLY available when a training dataset is provided, as scalar metrics are comparisons in distribution shape.
-In other words, without a training distribution to compare against the rolling distribution, there is no comparison to make.
+In other words, without both distributions to compare against, there is no comparison to make.
 ```

 ### Baseline Types